adrianhall/adrianhall.github.io/_posts/2023/2023-12-22-zumo-intid.md

 public bool Deleted { get; set; }
 ```

-I also need to add indices on the MobileId, Deleted, and UpdatedAt properties, which I do in the `OnModelCreating()` method of the database context.
+I also need to add indices on the MobileId, Deleted, and UpdatedAt properties.
+This is done in the `OnModelCreating()` method of the database context.

 ```csharp
   modelBuilder.Entity<Movie>().Property(m => m.MobileId)